Keerthanavaishnav/Capstone-Project/README.md

-# Capstone-Project

-⚡ A Data-Driven Approach to Electricity Demand-Supply Forecasting, Generation Cost Optimization, and Scenario Analysis for the Southern India Power Grid
+#⚡ A Data-Driven Approach to Electricity Demand-Supply Forecasting, Generation Cost Optimization, and Scenario Analysis for the Southern India Power Grid

 📌 Project Overview